1Turtle/AdventOfCode/2022/README.md

 [![Language](https://img.shields.io/badge/Powered%20by-LUAROCKS-FFDA49?style=for-the-badge)](https://luarocks.org/)
 -

 These are my solutions for the [Advent of Code 2022](https://adventofcode.com/2022). 🎄

+Lua version: 5.4.4
+Luarocks modules will be listed in the header of the main file (if even needed)